root-project/root/README/ReleaseNotes/v612/index.md

   - The list of libraries needed by each class is displayed as a diagram.

 ## Build, Configuration and Testing Infrastructure
-  - Minimal required version of CMake has been increased to 3.7.0 (released october 2016)